Filter data

-Click the dimension you want to use as a filter, such as Country, Branch, Department, and so on.
+In Financial Statements, click the dimension you want to use as a filter, such as Country, Branch, Department, and so on.
 You move into the Analytics module, where you'll notice some of the menu items change and the Summary button turns grey.
-The Analytics grid displays a summary performance of each entity in the selected dimension.
+The Analytics grid displays a summary of performance for each entity in the selected dimension.

 From here, you have two options: